openplanet-nl/nadeoapi-docs/docs/live/campaigns/cups-of-the-week.md

 **Remarks**:

 - The COTW maps are structured in weekly campaigns (just like weekly shorts) even though each campaign only contains one map.
-- The `name` field does not correspond to the date on which the COTW is played; it seems to be one week behind.
+- The `name` field is the date the map first appears in the COTW server room.

 ---